TinyCrayon/TinyCrayon-iOS-SDK/README.md

 ## Overview
 TinyCrayon SDK provides tools for adding image layer mask capabilities to your mobile applications.

 Image layer mask is a fundamental technique in image manipulations.
 It allows you to selectively modify the opacity (transparency) of the layer they belong to.
-This differs from the use of the layer Opacity slider as a mask has the ability to selectively modify the opacity of different areas across a single layer.
+This flexibility to define the opacity of different areas of a layer is the basis for more interesting image manipulation techniques such as selective coloring and luminosity masking.

 The current version of TinyCrayon SDK provides the following three tools:
 * Quick Select: Smart and easy to use, you just need to select part of the object and the edge detection algorithm will find the boundary for you.
-* Hair Brush: Smooth and natual, paint on the hair or fur of an object and the algorithm will select the hair or bur for you in high quality.
+* Hair Brush: Smooth and natual looking, paint on the hair/fur of an object and the algorithm will select the hair/fur for you in high quality.
-* Regular Brush: A regular brush with the capability to adjust its size, hardness and opacity.
+* Regular Brush: A regular brush tool with the capability to adjust its size, hardness and opacity.

 ## Features
 * Free: TinyCrayon SDK is provided under MIT license, you can use it in your commercial applications for free!